Dr. Shaina Sadai

 Article: "The coasts are disappearing, we need to protect them for everyone" for Sentient Media, co-written with Jeff Sebo.

-Article: "The projected timing of abrupt ecological disruption from climate change" for Time Scavengers
+Article: "The projected timing of abrupt ecological disruption from climate change" for

-I spoke at the Animals x Climate x Health webinar series on Climate Change and Multispecies Justice discussing how changes in physical oceanography and the cryosphere are impacting nonhuman animals and the implications of this for multispecies justice.
+Climate Change and Multispecies Justice discussing how changes in physical oceanography and the cryosphere are impacting nonhuman animals and the implications of this for multispecies justice.
 Watch it in this embedded youtube video.
-My portion begins at 44 minutes in. |
+My portion begins at 44 minutes in.

 I often partner with the Food Empowerment Project.
 Recently we worked on a public comment campaign based around the California Public Utilities Commission case in which PG&E was looking to pass the burden of a a dairy methane biodigester's pilot project overspending onto ratepayers.
 Read about the campaign here and read how the case turned out in the gallery below.
 I also spoke about the climate and environmental injustices of animal based dairy production as part of Food Empowerment Project's webinar The Embodiment of Injustice: The Dairy Industry.
 The recording is available here.